 The Center for World Performance Studies provides summer funding to individual faculty members to pursue research projects which involve traveling to various sites for field work, both domestically and internationally.
 We encourage inventive ideas, especially those that involve thematic support for CWPS mission, including ethnography and performance as research.
 Fellows are invited to share their research with the CWPS community through our Faculty Lecture Series and as mentors to graduate students in the Certificate in World Performance Studies.

-Applications to the Faculty Fellows Program are accepted annually in March.
+Applications to the Faculty Fellows Program are due February 17, 2025.

 Apply for a CWPS Faculty Fellowship